12 Top-Rated Attractions in Groningen & Easy Day Trips

 Address: Brugstraat 24, 9711 HZ Groningen

-10 Entertainment and Events
+10. Year-round Entertainment and Events

 Here, you'll see everything from modern theatrical productions to musical concerts of all genres, including pop and jazz, the latter particularly popular due to the presence in the town of a music school whose students regularly hold impromptu jam sessions.
-A particular highlight is the Eurosonic Festival, a huge music event attracting more than 100 bands from across the continent.
+A particular highlight is the Eurosonic Festival, a huge music event attracting more than 300 bands from across the continent each January.

 Where to Stay in Groningen for Sightseeing